Adi2612/CS307/a1_shell/Readme.md

 7. help - Displays the user manual.
 8. quit - Quits the shell.
 9. history - Displays the previous commands.
+10. wc - display the word count in a file.

 # Command -- For running